Current I.O.O.K. Ham Shacks

 This is where I operate from now as KK8O.
 Rick

-Below is a shot of Ron, W6KJ and his shack as well as his antenna system in Yuba City, CA!
+Below is a shack shot of Ron, W6KJ's shack in Yuba City, CA.

 Below are a couple shots of W8AK's ham shack and test bench.
 Of course, I am pretty sure that Glenn is unaware that these shots exist!
 These were taken 4/5/03.